March 17, 2022

 Culture Audience: “X” will appeal primarily to people who are fans of writer/director Ti West and horror flicks that skillfully blend horror with satirical comedy.

 “X” is a horror film that doesn’t break any new ground, but this “slow burn” movie delivers some gruesome terror with touches of social satire that can bring some laughs.
 Written and directed by horror master Ti West, “X” is sure to count as one of his best movies.
-Will “X” be considered an iconic classic that influences other horror films?
+Will “X” be considered an iconic movie that influences countless other horror films?
 No. However, “X” takes a simple concept that other slasher movies mishandle and makes it something that horror fans can thoroughly enjoy, as long as people can tolerate watching some bloody violence that can be nauseating to some viewers.

-“X” had its world premiere at the 2022 South by Southwest Film Festival in Austin, Texas.
+“X” had its world premiere at the 2022 SXSW Film Festival in Austin, Texas.
 It’s fitting that the movie premiered in Texas, since the story takes place mostly in a rural and unnamed part of Texas. (“X” was actually filmed in New Zealand.)
 In “X,” the year is 1979, when porn movies made in the U.S. got an “X” rating for adults-only content.
 Six people in the adult film industry are going on a road trip to an isolated farm that the producer has rented, in order to make a porn film called “The Farmer’s Daughter.”
 This porn movie is a very low-budget film with only one camera.

 The six people on this fateful trip are: